 Stock prices can change based on factors such as economic factors, industry performance, investor sentiment, company fundamentals, and other factors.

-So if you are a first-time investor looking to make an investment, you should understand factors such as the one explained above to better time your investment in the stock market.
+Both micro and macroeconomic factors impact the price of a stock.
+So if you are a first-time investor looking to make an investment, you should understand factors that affect the stock prices to better time your investment in the stock market.

 Investors and traders themselves influence the price of a stock.
 However, their influence predominantly depends on the fundamentals of the company or the market buoyancy.
 That is, if the market is up or if a particular sector is in focus, then generally all the stocks in that sector generally go up.

-Similarly, the volume of the shares available for trading too has a call on the price movement.
-There are a few stocks in the market whose prices may not move much, this is predominantly due to a lack of liquidity.
-That is a lack of buyers for the sell orders awaited.
-For instance, the stock prices of Satyam Computers (IT company) fell because there were no buyers for all the sell orders placed.
-Government policy or regulatory changes or implementation too have an impact on the stock movement.
+Policy and regulatory changes impact the stock market because they can change laws that affect how companies do business.
+Government policy or regulatory changes or implementation to have an impact on the stock movement.
 For instance, Government budgetary announcements can impact either the entire stock market or could impact specific sectors.

 A new political party coming to power to form a Government can also have an impact on the stock prices and the overall market.
 Same way, political party change resulting in Government change in foreign countries too can have an impact.
 This is because, in both cases, it could mean policy and economic changes that could favour the business and retail investors.

-Any merger or acquisition deals too will affect the stock price.
+Similarly, any rumour or whistle-blower news about a company where there is fraud, or there is a likely default could negatively affect the stock prices.
+Any merger or acquisition deal too will affect the stock price.
 However, the change will depend on how it benefits the company and its future growth and shareholders’ value post the deal.